lopezmontes/GenoMus/specs/GenoMus_specifications.md

   - **"genotypeSeed"**
   - **"phenotypeSeed"**
 - **"encodedGenotype"**: array of floats &isinv; [0, 1].
-- **"automaticAnalysis"**: automatic analysis of many different musical characteristics of the specimen, all expressed as an normalized value within interval [0, 1].
+- **"automaticAnalysis"**: automatic analysis of many different musical characteristics of the specimen, all expressed as an normalized value &isinv; [0, 1].
 A higher number means more complexity.
   - **"polyphony"**
   - **"rhythmicalComplexity"**
   - **"chromatism"**